 What to Do at the Bunkers Barcelona

 The Bunkers Barcelona is the ultimate chill out spot in the city, and for us beats even the beautiful beaches that line its coast.
 There’s nothing to do here as such, as in there are no attractions other than the views, so don’t expect thrill rides or fountain shows like you’ll find at Tibidabo or Montjuic.
 This is simply a sumptuous setting to sit back and think about how awesome life is.
+It’s also an awesome thing to do in Barcelona if you are trying to keep your costs down.

-Take a bottle of cava or a few Estrellas and a bunch of snacks for one of the most picturesque picnics you’re ever likely to experience.
+Handy Barcelona tip, take a bottle of cava or a few Estrellas and a bunch of snacks for one of the most picturesque picnics you’re ever likely to experience.
 Just remember you have to lug whatever you go for up a pretty steep hill, so try not to go overboard.
 You will regret it.

 What Facilities Are There at the Bunkers Barcelona